dioptra-io/caracal/README.md

 ## Features

 - **Constant flow-id:** Caracal doesn't vary the flow identifier for two probes with the same specification, making it suitable to discover load-balanced paths on the Internet.
 - **Fast:** Caracal uses the standard socket API, yet on a 2020 M1 MacBook Air it can send 1.3M packets per second.
-Work is underway to use [`PACKET_TX_RING`](https://www.kernel.org/doc/html/latest/networking/packet_mmap.html) on Linux to go above 1M packets per second.
-We do not plan to use [`PF_RING`](https://www.ntop.org/products/packet-capture/pf_ring/) as the standard version doesn't improve packet sending speed, and the Zero Copy (ZC) version is not free.
+See [Potential optimizations](#potential-optimizations) for a discussion of possible performance improvements.
 - **Stateless:** classical probing tools such as traceroute needs to remember which probes they have sent, in order to match the replies (e.g. to know the TTL of the probe).
 Caracal takes inspiration from [yarrp](https://github.com/cmand/yarrp) and encodes the probe information in the section of the probe packet that is included back in ICMP messages.
 Thus it doesn't need to remember each probe sent, allowing it to send millions of probes per second with a minimal memory footprint.

 ## Usage

 Caracal reads probe specifications from the standard input or, if specified with `-i/--input-file`, from a file with one probe per line.
+It outputs the replies in CSV format on the standard output or, if specified with `-o/--output-file-csv`, to a file with one reply per line.
+If the file name ends with `.zst` the output will be compressed on-the-fly with [Zstandard](https://facebook.github.io/zstd/).
+In addition, if `--output-file-pcap` is specified, the raw captured frames will be written to the specified file in PCAP format.
+Log messages are printed on the standard error stream.

 The specification is `dst_addr,src_port,dst_port,ttl,protocol`, where `dst_addr` can be an IPv4 address in dotted notation (e.g. `8.8.8.8`),
 an IPv4-mapped IPv6 address (e.g. `::ffff:8.8.8.8`) or an IPv6 address (e.g. `2001:4860:4860::8888`), and `protocol` is `icmp`, `icmp6` or `udp`.
 For UDP probes, the ports are encoded directly in the UDP header.
 For ICMP probes, the source port is encoded in the ICMP checksum (which varies the flow-id).